Keep in Touch

 This project protects freshwater habitat around a river or lake.

 The Sundarbans is the largest mangrove forest in the world, covering thousands of square miles.
 Its ecological benefits are also supersized: immense carbon sequestration, abundant wildlife habitat, storm and erosion mitigation, and more.
-There are 260 species of birds, as well as endangered species including the Royal Bengal tiger, river terrapin, estuarine crocodile, olive ridley marine turtle, and many more.
+There are 260 species of birds.
+The Royal Bengal tiger, river terrapin, estuarine crocodile, olive ridley marine turtle, and many more endangered species call the Sundarbans home.

 Most people there have no jobs and must rely on fishing and foraging.
 Impoverished and with limited information, many fish with poison and illegal fine-mesh nets, and collect mangrove seeds for fuel.
-Entanglement in nets is a major cause of death for endangered Ganges River and Irrawaddy dolphins; the nets also catch the prey that the dolphins need.
+The nets entangle endangered Ganges River and Irrawaddy dolphins, which drown.
+The nets also catch the prey that the dolphins need to survive.
 Poisoned fish sicken or kill the animals that eat them, including turtles, otters, fishing cats, crocodiles, and vultures.

 To address harmful practices and provide alternatives, this project on Polder 33 Island will: